idanivanov/idanivanov.github.io/_projects/recommendation-engine-for-mattress-selection.md

 My role was to lead the development of the machine learning part of the solution.
 My responsibilities included:

 - Technical consultancy during the discovery phase and design thinking workshops
+- Data science team management
-- Leading of the machine learning research and development process
+- Machine learning research & development
 - Defining technical requirements and work estimations
 - Defining the cloud architecture of the ML solution
 - Data analysis